-This mode (only available in analog mode) is selected with SOURCE 22 >Alt.
+This mode is selected with SOURCE (22) > Alt.
 1/2.
-The readout will display Tr:alt, but no trigger point symbol indicating level and time position.
+The readout will display Tr:alt, but no more the trigger point symbol indicating level and time position.
 Instead an arrow pointing upwards will indicate the trigger time position if this lies within the screen area.
-The Trigger symbol is not indicated.